 Buying property in Malaysia presents investors an opportunity to earn a consistent passive income.
-Being landlord in the country also allows one to get paid for owning something rather than paying to own it.
+Being a landlord in the country also allows one to get paid for owning something rather than paying to own it.

-Unlike Singapore, real estate properties in Malaysia are relatively cheap which presents an opportunity for investors to buy on the low and be able to generate a good fortune upon selling in future.
+Unlike Singapore, real estate properties in Malaysia are relatively cheap which presents an opportunity for investors to buy on the low and be able to generate a good fortune upon selling in the future.

-Thailand is one of the most traveled countries in Asia given its exotic beaches, landscapes as well as historical monuments that make it a preferred destination for westerners and expatriates.
+Thailand is one of the most travelled countries in Asia given its exotic beaches, landscapes as well as historical monuments that make it a preferred destination for westerners and expatriates.
 The country’s real estate industry is one of the strongest in the region in part because of its value and long-term prospects